kangreon/Bullet-Wrapper-Delphi/README.md

     FDynamicsWorld.AddRigidBody(Body);
   end;
 ```
-For viewing of a complete example open the SimpleDemo project
+For viewing of a complete example open the SimpleDemo project.